merge-lab/FORTE/index.markdown

         <tr>
           <td>
             <p align="justify" width="20%">
               Handling delicate and fragile objects remains a major challenge for robotic manipulation, especially for rigid parallel grippers.
-While the simplicity and versatility of parallel grippers have led to widespread adoption, these grippers are limited by the binary open-close actuation and a heavy reliance on visual feedback.
-Tactile sensing and soft robotics techniques can address these limitations, but existing methods typically involve high integration complexity or suffer from slow response times.
+While the simplicity and versatility of parallel grippers have led to widespread adoption, these grippers are limited by their heavy reliance on visual feedback.
+Tactile sensing and soft robotics can add responsiveness and compliance.
+However, existing methods typically involve high integration complexity or suffer from slow response times.
 In this work, we introduce FORTE, a tactile sensing system embedded in compliant gripper fingers.
-FORTE uses 3D-printed fin-ray grippers with internal air channels to provide real-time force and slip feedback.
+FORTE uses 3D-printed fin-ray grippers with internal air channels to provide low-latency force and slip feedback.
 FORTE applies just enough force to grasp objects without damaging them, while remaining easy to fabricate and integrate.
-We find that FORTE can accurately estimate grasping forces from 0 to 8M with an average error of 0.2N, and detect slip events within 100ms of occurring.
-Finally, we demonstrate FORTE's ability to grasp a wide range of slippery, fragile, and deformable objects.
-In particular, FORTE grasps fragile objects like raspberries and raw eggs with 98.6\% grasping success rate and 93\% accuracy on detecting slip events.
-These results highlight FORTE’s potential as a robust and practical solution for enabling delicate robotic manipulation.
+We find that FORTE can accurately estimate grasping forces from 0-8 N with an average error of 0.2 N, and detect slip events within 100 ms of occurring.
+We demonstrate FORTE's ability to grasp a wide range of slippery, fragile, and deformable objects.
+In particular, FORTE grasps fragile objects like raspberries and potato chips with a 98.6% success rate, and achieves 93% accuracy in detecting slip events.
+These results highlight FORTE's potential as a robust and practical solution for enabling delicate robotic manipulation.
       	    </p>
           </td>
         </tr>